xiaolai/regular-investing-in-box/docs/en/README.md

 >Education is like a pair of glasses.
 You are in the same world before and after putting on the glasses, but you can see more clearly and accurately after putting on the glasses.
 You are in the same world before or after you learn something, but you can see the world more clearly and accurately through the lens of education.

 Over the years, collecting analogies has become a hobby of mine.
 Even though it's been so long that I don't remember where this analogy came from, it's still my favorite, bar none.
-Regarding the the results of education, I have come up with another extremely accurate analogy that I call "the Mirror Effect":
+Regarding the results of education, I have come up with another extremely accurate analogy that I call "the Mirror Effect":

 >The world in the mirror and the world outside of the mirror look the same, but they are actually reversed.